zhouhaoyi/ETDataset/README.md

 ## ETT-small:

-We donated two years of data, in which each data point recorded every 15 minutes, from two regions of a province of China, named ETT-small-1 and ETT-small-2, respectively.
-Each dataset contains 2 year * 365 days * 24 hours * 4 times = 70,080 data point.
+We donated two years of data, in which each data point is recorded every minute (marked by *m*), and they were from two regions of a province of China, named ETT-small-1 and ETT-small-2, respectively.
+Each dataset contains 2 year * 365 days * 24 hours * 60 times = 1,051,200 data point.
+Besides, we also provide the hourly-level variants for fast development (marked by *h*).
 Each data point consists of 7 features, including the predictive value "oil temperature", and 6 different types of external power load features.

 <p align="center">
 <img src="https://raw.githubusercontent.com/zhouhaoyi/ETDataset/main/img/appendix_auto_correlation.png" height = "200" alt="" align=center />